 What To Do if You Do Not Meet NSC Pass Requirements?

-Not meeting the NSC pass requirements can feel discouraging, but there are several practical options for learners to continue their studies.
+Not meeting the pass requirements can feel disheartening, but there are several practical options to continue studies.
 Failing to achieve a desired matric pass level does not close all doors.

-Planning your next steps carefully can help you still pursue higher education or vocational pathways.
+Planning your next steps carefully can help you opt for higher education or vocational pathways.
 Consider the following options if you do not meet the Grade 12 pass requirements:

-• Complete a bridging course – Bridging courses are short programmes designed to strengthen subject knowledge.
-They prepare learners for diploma or degree studies and improve their chances of meeting entry requirements.
+- Complete a bridging programme – Bridging or foundation programmes help strengthen academic readiness for further study.
+They prepare learners for degree studies and improve their chances of meeting entry requirements.
+They also help learners fulfil Diploma pass criteria.

-• Enrol in a TVET college programme – Technical and Vocational Education and Training (TVET) colleges offer practical courses.
+- Enrol in a TVET college programme – Technical and Vocational Education and Training (TVET) colleges are another option.
 These programmes provide skills that lead to employment or further study opportunities.

 Explore Our Other Programmes